focusate/documentation-user/discuss/customizations/mail_external_confirm.rst

 .. note::
     Confirmation in pop-up by default will have *Cancel* selection.

-Channel with external recipients will be trigered, when in channel configuration *Send messages by email* is marked:
+Channel with external recipients will be triggered, when in channel configuration *Send messages by email* is marked:

 .. image:: media/mail_external_confirm_channel.png